flame-engine/flame/doc/components.md

 ### Position

-The `position` is just a `Vector2` which represents the position of the component in relation to its parent, if the parent is a `FlameGame` it is in relation to the viewport.
+The `position` is just a `Vector2` which represents the position of the component's anchor in relation to its parent; if the parent is a `FlameGame`, it is in relation to the viewport.

 ### Size

-The `size` is the size of the component when the zoom level of the camera is 1.0 (no zoom, default).
+The `size` of the component when the zoom level of the camera is 1.0 (no zoom, default).
-The `size` is not in relation to the parent of the component.
+The `size` is *not* in relation to the parent of the component.

 ### Scale

-The `scale` is how much the component and its children should be scaled and since it is represented by a `Vector2` you can scale in uniform way by changing `x` and `y` with the same amount, if you want to scale in a non-uniform way, change `x` or `y` more than the other.
+The `scale` is how much the component and its children should be scaled.
+Since it is represented by a `Vector2`, you can scale in a uniform way by changing `x` and `y` with the same amount, or in a non-uniform way, by change `x` or `y` by different amounts.

 ### Angle

-The `angle` is the angle represented as a double in radians and it is relative to the parents angle.
+The `angle` is the rotation angle around the anchor, represented as a double in radians.
+It is relative to the parent's angle.

 ### Anchor

 The `anchor` is where on the component that the position and rotation should be defined from (the default is `Anchor.topLeft`).
 So if you have the anchor set as `Anchor.center` the component's position on the screen will be in the center of the component and if an `angle` is applied, it is rotated around the anchor, so in this case around the center of the component.
+You can think of it as the point within the component by which Flame "grabs" it.

 ### PositionComponent children

 All children of the `PositionComponent` will be transformed in relation to the parent, which means that the `position`, `angle` and `scale` will be relative to the parents state.
-So if you for example want to position a child 50 logical pixels above the center of the parent you would do this:
+So if you, for example, wanted to position a child 50 logical pixels above the center of the parent you would do this:

 ```